Hasib105/Groq-Agents/README.md

 * AI Chat Bot for generating response based on human instructions
 * CSV Agent for generating response based on a CSV file
 * API Agent for generating response based on an API call
+* Chart Agent for generating charts based on data in a CSV file
 * Search engine Agent with Tavily

 ## Technologies Used